PetraManos/gads-manager-monitor/docs/OPS_RUNBOOK.md

 # Manager Monitor — Runbook
+The purpose of this app is to automatically monitor Google Ads accounts.

 ## Overview
 Containerised Python/FastAPI app on Cloud Run for replacing Apps Script process violations, with Google Ads API access.